-It's no great revelation that swimming refreshing: when temperatures climb sometimes the only relief can be found in that big body of water.
-Too bad there are so many other bodies taking up space in the water!
+It's no great revelation that swimming is refreshing: when temperatures climb sometimes the only relief can be found in that big body of water.
+Too bad there are so many other bodies sharing that space!
 Some people enjoy swimming at night under the stars.
 The crowds have cleared, there's no need to use UV sunblock, and it's sometimes just you, whoever you're with, the night sky, and the pool.
 Magical!

 12 of 25

 It's true with any exercise or sport—they build confidence and raise self-esteem.
-OK—so you may not get a team t-shirt or a trophy, but regular swimming also does these things, and increases your self-reliance.
+OK—so you may not get a team t-shirt or a trophy, but regular swimming also does these things, while boosting your self-reliance.
 You feel more powerful—ready to face the world.Continue to 13 of 25 below.

 13 of 25